VVakko/rpa-address-system/README.md

   Applying m3_gar.0015_alter_normativedocs_orgname...
 OK
 ```

 In an ideal world, everything should work right away, but in the real world, a number of other procedures need to be performed.
+The following section contains hot fixes for errors that may occur.

+### Fixing errors in m3-gar module

 <details>
     <summary>Fixing error: <code>ImportError: cannot import name 'Mapping' from 'collections'</code></summary>